 WordPress is generally more difficult to set up if you’re not confident dealing with websites, but it has endless customisation opportunities.
 With WooCommerce, for example, you can turn a WordPress site into online store and still integrate with your iZettle point of sale via a plugin.
 However, this requires looking online for a plugin, and the implementation is not as straightforward as using iZettle E-commerce.

-It’s no coincidence iZettle chose to include E-commerce in their full-package point of sale app Go Plus, which is made for face-to-face retail businesses.
-It is not for the restaurant-specific iZettle Pro users or the free iZettle Go app users with simpler needs, but mainly for small businesses that need to branch into ecommerce as a supplement to trading at a physical location.
+It’s no coincidence iZettle chose to add E-commerce to their general POS app.
+It is not for the restaurant-specific iZettle Pro users, but mainly for small businesses that need to branch into ecommerce as a supplement to trading at a physical location.